Introduction to Australia Company Formation & Taxation FAQ

 6. Do I need a Tax File Number (TFN) for my company?

-Yes, a TFN is required for your company to pay tax and lodge returns with the Australian Taxation Office (ATO).
+Yes.
+A Tax File Number (TFN) is required for your company to pay taxes and lodge returns with the Australian Taxation Office (ATO).

 7. Can I use a PO Box as my company’s registered address?

-No, a physical Australian address is required for your company’s registered office; a PO Box is not acceptable.
+No. A physical Australian address is required for your company’s registered office.
+PO Boxes are not accepted for registration purposes.

 8. What is the difference between a company and a business name?

-A company is a legal entity registered with ASIC, while a business name is a trading name registered with the Australian Business Register (ABR).
+A company is a legal entity registered with ASIC, while a business name is simply a trading name registered with the Australian Business Register (ABR).
+A company can operate under multiple business names.

 9. Can I register a company and a business name simultaneously?

-Yes, you can register both a company and a business name at the same time, but they are separate registrations.
+Yes.
+You can register both a company and a business name at the same time, but remember that they are separate registrations with different authorities.

 10. What are the director’s responsibilities in an Australian company?

-Directors are responsible for managing the company’s operations, ensuring compliance with legal obligations, and acting in the best interests of the company.
+Directors are responsible for managing operations, ensuring legal compliance, acting in the company’s best interests, and overseeing financial reporting according to Australian corporate law.

 11. Can a sole trader convert to a company?